5 Bedroom Home in Bloomington - $340,000

 Traditional 2 story with all 3 floors finished in Grove subdivision has so much to offer.
 Main floor features 2 story foyer, Large living / dinning combo, Eat in kitchen, family room & half bath.
 Kitchen comes with SS appliances, Pantry, Granite counter tops, High efficiency commercial grade exhaust fan which vent outside.
 Sliding door opens to backyard patio to enjoy summer evenings.
 4 bedrooms are on second floor with 2 full baths and convenient laundry.
 Master bath has double vanity, garden tub & separate shower.
 Basement is finished with 5th bedroom, full bath and nice size family room with bar area.
 3 car garage.
+Basement refrigerator stays.
 All information deemed to be accurate but not warranted.

 5 Bedroom Home in Bloomington - $340,000